XinFinOrg/Loyalty-Token/README.md

 **Step 3**: Install Dependencies.
 This step involves installing your dependencies.
 For this you will need to download and install [Nodejs and npm](https://docs.npmjs.com/getting-started/installing-node "Nodejs install") if you do not already have them.
 The code you will need to install the dependencies is as follows:

+**Step 4**: Install Dependencies.

+`git clone https://github.com/XinFinOrg/Loyalty-Token & cd Loyalty-Token`

 `npm install xdc3@1.0.0-beta.41`

-**Step 4**: Download the ready script file then teach the API Command to Manage your Loyalty Tokens with your ERP/CRM system
+**Step 5**: Use ready script file then teach the API Command to Manage your Loyalty Tokens with your ERP/CRM system

 e.g. `node Token_Transfer.js RPC_IP RPC_Port from_address to_address amount contract_address private_key decimals`